 Regulatory markers shall contain the symbols and messages as follows:

-- A diamond shape of international orange with white center shall be used to indicate danger from natural or man-made hazard.
+- A diamond shape of international orange with white center shall be used to indicate danger from natural or man-made hazards.
 The nature of the hazard may be indicated by words or well-known abbreviations in black letters inside the diamond shape, or above and/or below it on white background.
-Common messages include: Danger, Rocks, and Low Water.
+Common messages include Danger, Rocks, and Low Water.

-- Must be a commercial available design approved by the Marine Board;
+- Must be a commercially available design approved by the Marine Board;

 - Must be self-righting;